gcmilne/gcmilne/README.md

 ## Welcome to Greg's GitHub 👋

 ### About me
-I am a UK-based infectious disease researcher working on improving understanding of infectious diseases, using mathematical modelling and other computer-based tools.
-I am a Research Associate on the [FibroScHot project](https://www.fibroschot.eu/) working to understand schistosomiasis transmission and morbidity in a high disease burden setting in Uganada.
-I have a PhD in the epidemiology & public health burden of toxoplasmosis from the London Interdisciplinary Doctoral Training Programme ([LIDo-DTP](https://www.lido-dtp.ac.uk/)).
+I am a UK-based postdoctoral researcher at the Natural History Museum, London, working to improve understanding of the epidemiology and ecology of infectious diseases in the context of global biodiversity loss and land-use change.
+I do this using a range of methods including mathematical modelling and statistics.
+Previously, as a postdoc I worked on the neglected tropical disease schistosomiasis for the [FibroScHot Consortium](https://www.fibroschot.eu/), while for my PhD (on the [LIDo-DTP](https://www.lido-dtp.ac.uk/)) I focused on the epidemiology and public health burden of the globally-ubiquitous zoonotic parasite that causes toxoplasmosis.

 [<img src="https://user-images.githubusercontent.com/65221055/147229695-118d4a36-dc00-4c8c-a647-3724463d4d66.png" width="700">](https://github.com/gcmilne/toxo-neuro)